WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/different-models-for-trust.md

 Different Models for Trust
 ==========================

+or "Trust, trust, trust?
+Accountability.
+Plus 11 Models of Trust, Social Justice, Understanding Lifecycle's and a Lexicon"

 by Kaliya Hamlin - kaliya@identitywoman.net @IdentityWoman

 Two quotes stuck out for me reading the papers submitted to the Rebooting the Web of Trust conference - both in The PGP Paradigm.